-As the IPCC notes, "people who are socially, economically, culturally, politically, institutionally, or otherwise marginalised are especially vulnerable to climate change and also to some adaptation and mitigation responses".
-Sustainable public housing can therefore play a significant role in addressing housing security, lowering the cost of living, reducing fuel poverty and radically cutting emissions - all while building community resilience to extreme weather.
+Sustainable public housing can play a significant role in addressing housing security, lowering the cost of living, reducing fuel poverty, ensuring accessibility and radically cutting emissions - all while building community resilience to extreme weather.

-The redevelopment of housing at the scale required demands a holistic approach based not on individual buildings, but on entire neighbourhoods- allowing for integrated approaches to housing, mobility and services for communities.
-This, in turn, requires a significant mobilisation of public finance.
-But investment in public housing has actually declined in Europe between 2009 and 2012.
-The GPW plugs the gap, offering significant public financing for Europe's homes.
+The redevelopment of housing at the scale required demands a holistic approach based not on individual buildings, but on entire neighbourhoods - allowing for integrated approaches to housing, mobility and services for communities.
+This, in turn, requires a significant mobilisation of public finance.78 But investment in public housing has actually declined in Europe between 2009 and 2012.79 The GPW plugs the gap, offering significant public financing for Europe's homes.

 Merely designing and building new sustainable homes alone will not be the solution.
 It could, in fact, contribute to further environmental breakdown, especially where it leads to the expansion of urban territories and the loss of green spaces.
 Construction as a sector has a staggeringly high environmental impact.
-Roadmap to a Resource Efficient Europe, 2011 European Commission communication, said that better construction practices and material use "would influence 42% of our final energy consumption, about 35% of our greenhouse gas emissions and more than 50% of all extracted materials; it could also help us save up to 30% water."63
+The Roadmap to a Resource Efficient Europe, 2011 European Commission communication, said that better construction practices and material use "would influence 42 percent of our final energy consumption, about 35 percent of our greenhouse gas emissions and more than 50 percent of all extracted materials; it could also help us save up to 30 percent water."

-At the same time, according to the European Commission, almost 75% of buildings in the EU are energy inefficient, while only 0.4-1.2% of the building stock is renovated annually.
-Renovation of existing buildings could reduce the EU's total energy consumption by up to 6% and lower CO2 emissions by 5%.
+At the same time, according to the European Commission, almost 75 percent of buildings in the EU are energy inefficient, while only 0.4-1.2 percent of the building stock is renovated annually.
+Renovation of existing buildings could reduce the EU's total energy consumption by up to six percent and lower CO2 emissions by five percent.
 Working to refurbish existing housing stock, then, carries potential to relieve the pressure created by the construction sector today, while achieving savings across energy, emissions and materials.